 The Cannondale SuperSix Evo Hi-MOD is a superlight road race bike that has a race winning pedigree at the very highest level.
 Like its rim brake siblings this disc version offers the same brilliant pick-up and acceleration with a rock-solid feel when you stand on the pedals.

-The HollowGram disc wheels are impressively lightweight and will help you maintain your pace when the road rises.
-Electronic gearing takes shifting to another level and the SRAM RED eTap groupset offers a more intuitive way of shifting as well as being quick, smooth and accurate.
+The Mavic Cosmic Pro Carbon SL Disc wheels are impressively lightweight and will help you maintain your pace when the road rises.
+Electronic gearing takes shifting to another level and the Shimano Dura Ace Di2 groupset offers the very best in smooth and accurate shifting.
 The disc brakes do add a little weight but offer vastly improved braking performance, especially in the wet.

 The EVO is easy to encourage up to a high pace and loves staying there.
 On the climbs it's willing and on descents it's dive-bomber quick - Bike Radar